Free Software Foundation: Accusations against Richard Stallman

-Stallman rejoined the board 18 months later but remained stepped down from the presidency.
-News stories implied that he had left the FSF in general and had now returned.
-He joined as one of 7 board members.
-The FSF by-laws define the president as a chief executive officer.
-Stallman announced he had rejoined the board during a talk at LibrePlanet in blithe manner.
-Several prominent organizations and individuals who develop free software objected to the decision of him rejoining the board, citing past writings on Stallman's blog which they considered antithetical to promoting a diverse community.
-As a result of Stallman's reinstatement Red Hat announced that it would stop donating to the Free Software Foundation.
-However, the FSF quickly announced that less than 3% of its funding came from direct corporate support and that it was in good financial health.
+Stallman resigned from the board in 2019 after making controversial comments about one of the victims of Jeffrey Epstein, but rejoined the board 18 months later.
+Several prominent organizations and individuals who develop free software objected to the decision to let him rejoin the board, citing past writings on Stallman's blog which they considered antithetical to promoting a diverse community.
+As a result of Stallman's reinstatement, prominent members of the Free Software Foundation quit in protest and Red Hat announced that it would stop funding and supporting the Free Software Foundation.